 It was a cold December night, the wind howled across the barren peaks of the Scottish mountains and the nearby village of Hogsmeade had been snowed in days ago.
 The snow piled even higher in the middle of a valley, where an ancient castle sat above a frozen lake.
 The sun had set hours ago and now darkness reigned as the clouds hid the moon and the stars.

-Dumbledore, of course, would rather sacrifice hundreds of lives than simply tie Slughorn to a chair and dose him with Veritaserum.
-From Harry's point of view, this was one of many questionable decisions of the headmaster had made during the last fifteen years.
-And it's not like he would have to torture Slughorn or anything.
+Harry couldn't understand why Dumbledore didn't just tie Slughorn to a chair and made him drink Veritasserum.
+It's not like he would have to torture Slughorn or anything.
 One answer and the potion master would be free to go.